 Photo by Kris Cu

 Each project may use these fields differently, so it is not safe to assume that ObservationCount3 in one project contains the same variable or type of information as it does in another.
-However, it is recommended that a “Total Count” of all observed individuals, if collected, is always placed in the first (un-numbered) ObservationCount field.
+However, it is recommended that a “Total Count” of all individuals observed in a sampling event, if collected, is always placed in the first (un-numbered) ObservationCount field.

-Information recorded in the remainder of these fields may include counts within certain time intervals or distance bands, counts of individuals by behaviour (e.g. singing, feeding, sleeping, etc), counts of individuals by age or sex, or various others.
+Information recorded in the remainder of the Observation fields may include counts within certain time intervals or distance bands, counts of individuals by behaviour (e.g. singing, feeding, sleeping, etc), counts of individuals by age or sex, or various others.

 The sample of BMDE data below shows the paired observation fields, with a total count in the first field and counts from shorter time intervals in subsequent fields.